-Important note: Due to the COVID-19 pandemic, please use caution when interpreting scores and ratings on 2020-21 report cards.
+Important note: Due to the COVID-19 pandemic, please use caution when interpreting scores and ratings on 2021-22 report cards.
 Careful review of the detailed data on all pages is encouraged.

-The purpose of this document is to provide an overview of the Target Group Outcomes priority area, which replaces the Closing Gaps priority area in report cards.
+The purpose of this document is to provide an overview of the Target Group Outcomes priority area, which replaced the Closing Gaps priority area in report cards starting in the 2020-21 report cards.